 Businesses are increasingly relocating their critical operations, workflows, and applications to the cloud.
-Worldwide spending on public cloud services is expected to double from almost $70 billion in 2015 to over $141 billion in 2019, according to research firm IDC.
+Worldwide spending on cloud services including its components and professional services is expected to exceed $1.0 trillion by 2024, according to research firm IDC.
 The shift is driven by a range of factors stemming from rising demands for storage, scalability, security, mobility, innovation, and more – all of which begs the question regarding video hosting costs of cloud vs. on-premises deployment scenarios.

 With enterprise video gaining momentum across industries, businesses turn to the cloud to optimize the cost burden associated with mounting needs for video hosting, including its storage, processing, management, security, accessibility, innovation, and more.

 With cloud deployment model seeming to offer such scalability and innovation, why even consider the on-premise deployment option?
 Let us explore the benefits that on-premise video streaming might entail for your organization: